darkknight200211/darkknight200211.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi I am Jwalit Panchal, a graduate in Physics from the Department of Atomic Energy CBS, Mumbai, India.
+Hi!!
+I am Jwalit Panchal, a graduate in Physics from the Department of Atomic Energy CBS, Mumbai, India.

 I love breaking down and analyzing the multiple facets of a question.
 Making mathematical models, using computers to verify them, etc. is something I always look for.
 Anything that involves serious mathematical considerations interests me.
 Some broad research areas I would love to pursue are High-Energy Physics, Quantum-technology (computation, communication), ML/AI, Self-Organised critical systems, Computational Electrodynamics (simulation-based), and Mathematical Physics.
 Please take a look at Academic Interests for more information.